Speaker Design Philosophy

-For US clients we get about 10% discount at USPS, FX, and UPS.
-For items that can ship USPS that is our first choice, about 40% less than FX and UPS.
-DEBRA sub cabinets about $50/ea to CA, highest we've seen is $96/ea to New Jersey.
-For international clients Concordia's air freight fee is about 40% less than FX ocean rate.
+FOB Providence, Utah.
+For US clients we get 40% FX discount.
+DEBRA sub cabinets about $40/ea to CA, highest we've seen is $65/ea to New Jersey.
+For international clients Concordia's air freight fee is the absolutely lowest known and their service is impeccable.

 Specifications Subject To Change

 Your standard disclaimer in the case of performance oriented changes!